CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_02.md

 ![copy and paste note](images/song_02_5.png)

-### Copy and Paste Note with Parameters

-By using the [Collectively Selection Tool](../song_05) to specify the range and copy, you can also copy the note adjustment value, beat, dynamics marks and other parameters within the range.
-Afterwards, by specifying the position with the cursor and pasting, you can easily reproduce the original notes and adjustment values.

 ### Paste Lyrics Only

 After copying a note, you can select "Paste Lyrics Only" from the right-click menu of the note you want to paste the lyrics to.